Oleg-Chashko/SSToolbox/README.md

 ### Before you run the script, I strongly recommend that you read the Tips section.

-- Running the script and uninstalls the application.
+- Running the script and.
-- You will receive the instructions in text version `(SV)` or version `(ADfA)` with text and Audio Description.
   <br><br>

 <p align="center">